topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 2.2 vcp4LED_Button
 ---
 This example program demonstrates how the VCP-G board controls four LEDs and a button on the breadboard.
 When the button is pressed, the right two LEDs turn off, and the left two LEDs turn on.
-When the button is released, the LEDs change state.
-The ones that were on turn off, and the ones that were off turn on.
+When the button is released, the LEDS that were on turn off, and the LEDs that were off turn on.
 The program continuously checks the button state and adjusts the LEDs accordingly.
 </br></br>

 ### 2.2.1 Hardware Requirements